candidcod3r/ItemKit/README.md

 [![License](https://img.shields.io/cocoapods/l/ItemKit.svg?style=flat)](https://cocoapods.org/pods/ItemKit)
 [![Platform](https://img.shields.io/cocoapods/p/ItemKit.svg?style=flat)](https://cocoapods.org/pods/ItemKit)

+A simple and gracious alternative to manual layout with readability, flexibility and performance.
+The framework enables developers to create view layouts much faster.
+The frames can be computed on the background thread and can be applied to the views on main thread.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.